cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 The result tables for the run on the full statistics can be found [here](https://github.com/cms-l1-dpg/L1Tutorials/tree/ratesAndPS/tutorials/rate-estimation/results)

-testoutput.csv(txt): rate table as printed out on the terminal screen, to be used for the rate visualization plot testoutput.root    : trigger rates vs pT and eta testoutput\_PU.csv : seed names, accepted events and PS, to be used in the rate vs PU plot
+testoutput.csv(txt): rate table as printed out on the terminal screen, to be used for the rate visualization plot

+testoutput.root    : trigger rates vs pT and eta

+testoutput\_PU.csv : seed names, accepted events and PS, to be used in the rate vs PU plot

-Lets check the rate of the new seeds [here](https://github.com/cms-l1-dpg/L1Tutorials/blob/ratesAndPS/tutorials/rate-estimation/results/testoutput.csv)
+Lets check the rate of the new seeds [here](https://github.com/cms-l1-dpg/L1Tutorials/blob/ratesAndPS/tutorials/rate-estimation/results/testoutput.csv#L48) and [here](https://github.com/cms-l1-dpg/L1Tutorials/blob/ratesAndPS/tutorials/rate-estimation/results/testoutput.csv#L160)

 ## Rates vs PU plots